Board-Certified Surgeons Performing DIEP Flap in Ohio

 This typically includes all associated pre-op appointments and aftercare.
 Contact us to learn more about the overall process and next steps.

-Most patients are suitable candidates for reconstruction using a DIEP flap.
+Most patients are suitable candidates for DIEP flap breast reconstruction.
 Previous abdominal surgeries, such as a hysterectomy and C-section, are typically not an issue.
 However, some operations, including tummy tuck and hernia repair with mesh, can be limiting.

 Other factors, such as smoking and excessive body weight, may pose challenges but are not considered absolute contraindications to surgery.
 For patients who do not have an adequate amount of tissue on the lower abdomen, other perforator-based flaps (such as the GAP, TUG, or PAP flap) or breast implants are alternative options.